I AM JMAC: Dan Holland Sensei

 “When I was 7 years old, I joined a small Taekwondo class in a local community center in Lansing, and I've been involved in the martial arts ever since.”

-In high school and into college Dan competed heavily in wrestling, with over a couple hundred matches!
+In high school Dan competed heavily in wrestling, with over a couple hundred matches!

 “Wrestling was great, because it threw me into the chaotic realm of physical competition, got me used to tough work and rough hands, and paved the way for better things.”